For female politicians, talking about cooking can be fraught. Kamala Harris is breaking that mold, too.

 For Minda Harts, the author of “The Memo: What Women of Color Need to Know to Secure a Seat at the Table,” Harris, with her low-top Converse sneakers and unabashed enthusiasm for a perfectly roasted chicken, is more evidence that successful women can be true to themselves, no matter what the old rules dictated.

 “I like that Kamala is saying that we are multidimensional,” Harts says.
-“For so long, we’ve been put in boxes, where it’s like, ‘No, you can’t do that, yes, you can do that.’
+“For so long, we’ve been put in boxes, where it’s like, ‘No, you can’t do that; yes, you can do that.’
 She’s saying, ‘Yes, and …’ ”

 To Harts, it’s not so much that Harris is breaking rules, but rather that she is redefining them.
 Harts sees Harris’s domesticity as part of a new way that women in politics, particularly younger women of color, are unafraid to present themselves authentically.
-She sees it just as she sees Rep. Ayanna Pressley appearing publicly without the wig she had long worn to hide the effects of alopecia.
-Or in Rep. Alexandria Ocasio-Cortez, who represents her Bronx roots in hoop earrings and red lipstick, or completely makeup-less and in sweats in live videos filmed on her sofa.
+She sees it just as she sees Rep. Ayanna Pressley (D-Mass.) appearing publicly without the wig she had long worn to hide the effects of alopecia.
+Or in Rep. Alexandria Ocasio-Cortez (D-N.Y.), who represents her Bronx roots in hoop earrings and red lipstick, or completely makeup-less and in sweats in live videos filmed on her sofa.

 “The more we lean into our courage and push aside caution, the more we get to show up and be ourselves and no longer allow the dominant majority to say what that should be,” says Harts, who has felt this pull in her own professional life, where she often uses rap lyrics in presentations and recently wore Air Jordans while giving a successful speech at a corporate event.
 “The more we see the Kamalas and the AOCs and the Ayannas, the more we feel we can do that.”